Superradiance -- the 2020 Edition: Milestones

 \section{Milestones}

 The term superradiance was coined by Dicke in 1954~\cite{Dicke:1954zz}, but studies on related phenomena date back to at least 1947 with the pioneering work of Ginzburg and Frank~\cite{Ginzburg:1947} on the ``anomalous'' Doppler effect.
 It is impossible to summarize all the important work in the field in this work, but we think it is both useful and pedagogical to have a chronogram of some of the most relevant milestones.
-We will keep this list -- necessarily incomplete and necessarily biased -- confined mostly to the realm of GR, although we can't help making a reference to some of the breakthrough work in other areas.
-A more complete set of references can be found in the rest of this work. \begin{itemize}[noitemsep] \item[1915] Einstein develops the General Theory of Relativity~\cite{Einstein:1916vd}.
+We will keep this list -- necessarily incomplete and necessarily biased -- confined mostly to the realm of General Relativity (GR), although we can't help making a reference to some of the breakthrough work in other areas.
+A more complete set of references can be found in the rest of this work. \begin{itemize}[noitemsep]

+\item[1899] In his book ``Electromagnetic Theory'', Oliver Heaviside discusses the motion of a charged body moving faster than light in a medium.
+Remarkably (since the electron had not been discovered yet), this was a precursor of the Vavilov-Cherenkov effect.